 If you’ve ever been in a relationship of any type with a narcissist, you may be familiar with the term “gaslighting.”
 This is a tactic that narcissists use to make the people around them doubt their own sanity.
-It can be very effective in erasing your memory of events and can make you feel like you are always the one who is wrong.

 In this blog post, I will explore the origins of the word and discuss what narcissist gaslighting is.
 I will also discuss some examples of gaslighting by a narcissist so that you can better identify it if it happens to you.

-The Origins of the Word
+The Origins of the Word “Gaslighting”

 What is Gaslighting?